Social assistance standards

 What should I do?

-You do not need to do anything.
-Werkzaak Rivierenland applies the standard that applies to you.
+You don’t need to do anything.
+Werkzaak Rivierenland will apply the standard that applies to you.

 Additional information